timshannon/bolthold/README.md

 ## Bucket Layout
 One Go Type will have one bucket, and multiple index buckets.
 You can skip all of reflect calls by implementing the *Storer* interface.
+You can query custom types by implementing the Comparer inteface on them

 ## Behavior Changes
 Since this will be a higher level interface, there will also be some helper functions.
 Instead of *Put*, you'll have the